Bill/grease/README.markdown

 * ReleaseNotes - constructed with commits and ticket histories, this object will produce release notes

+There is some code in the examples directory to exercise three situations:

+* generic.rb exercises the models using synthetic data

-There is some code in the examples directory to exercise these classes (generic.rb).
-Also there's code (in github.rb) to hit the Github API to grab some sample commits and drop you into the debugger (for further development).
+* github.rb hits the Github API to grab some sample commits and drop you into the debugger (for further development).

+* local.rb grabs and sorts the commits from your local repo and drops you into the debugger (for further development)

 To Do
 -----

-( Connect to live data )
+( Connect to live Github data in github.rb)

-1. initialize Commit objects from git commit stream (from Github API or from command line `git rev-list --topo-order --reverse HEAD`
+1. initialize Commit objects from git commit stream

-2. grab ticket/issue data (from somewhere TBD) and use it to initialize StateChange and TicketHistory objects.
+2. acquire issue data from Github and use it to initialize StateChange and TicketHistory objects

 3. initialize ReleaseNotes from (1) and (2)

 ( Tool-ize )

 4. add command-line processing

+( Product-ize )

+5. specs and more

 Usage
 -----

-Try this: from the lib directory run:
+Try this:

+`$ cd examples`
+`$ ruby ./generic.rb`

+That'll exercise the models a little.

+Also you can run:

-`$ ruby ./release-notes.rb`
+`$ ruby ./github.rb`

-That'll exercise the models a little, and then call the Github API to grab the recent Rails commits (from Github).
-It drops you into the debugger where you can inspect the Rails commits:
+Which calls the Github API to grab the recent Rails commits (from Github).
+It drops you into the debugger where you can inspect the Rails commits.

 `(rdb:1) pp commits`

+See the "To Do" section above for where to go next.

+Similarly, there is an example that grabs git commit id's from your local repo:

+`$ ruby ./local.rb`

 There you go.
 Now get to work.